ankitkataria/simple-rack/README.md

 # Simple Rack

-> A simple [rack](https://github.com/rack/rack) application to convert numerical values to words
+> A [rack](https://github.com/rack/rack) application to convert numerical values to words

 A simple rack-application built with the help of [hanami/controller](https://github.com/hanami/controller) and [hanami/router](https://github.com/hanami/router).
 The application is modelled around MVC approach with a directory stucture inspired from Rails.